gorandalum/fluent-result/README.md

 }
 ```

-For _OptionalResult_ you may also verify the actual value if present.
+For _OptionalResult_ you may also verify the actual value if it is present.
 If the _OptionalResult_ was already empty it will remain empty.
+Verifying the value also supports both providing a function mapping to _VoidResult_, or using a predicate and error supplier.

 ```java
 public Result<Customer, String> getGrownUpCustomer(String customerId) {